A QUBO Formulation for the Generalized LinkedIn Queens and Takuzu/Tango Game: LinkedIn's Queens and N-Queens problem

 The term of the columns is

 In both cases, the only modification with respect to the N-queens has been to eliminate from the summations the rows and columns without cells to be determined and the cells already fixed.

-For the diagonal condition in this case, we have the same term, redefining in this case $D'_{ij}$ as the diagonal cells adjacent to cell $(i,j)$, such that their row is greater than $i$, instead of the whole diagonals, and which have not already been fixed by the initial condition.
+For the diagonal condition in this case, we again use a pairwise conflict term, now restricted to adjacent diagonals.
+Thus $D'_{ij}$ contains only the diagonally adjacent cells in rows below $i$ that remain unfixed after preprocessing.
 Because of the initial condition, we have to construct the term as

+so that every remaining adjacent-diagonal conflict is still counted exactly once.
 In this case we only consider cells that are not fixed.

 Now, for the region condition, we add a term

 ensuring that the minimum value 0 in the case that each region has only one queen in each region.
 We consider only $N-N_I-1$ regions, since if there is a queen in each of these, the remaining queen must necessarily be in the remaining region, and it can only be one, because of the above restrictions.